 Users can scroll up or down through as many as 20 categories and move side to side within each shelf, clicking on book covers to learn more about the titles, purchase them immediately or add them to a wish list.

 The Magic Shelf, built with interface technology from Allurent and on a search and navigation platform from Endeca Technologies, gives Borders’ merchandising department an online way to promote special-category titles such as Father’s Day gifts or beach reading.
 Additionally, the shelves can be used to respond quickly to the public’s interests.
 For example, director Sydney Pollack died the day the Magic Shelf went up.
-Within a few hours a special shelf tribute was posted, highlighting DVDs of 15 of Pollack’s most notable movies.
+Within a few hours a special shelf tribute was posted, highlighting 15 of Pollack’s most notable movies on DVD.

 But the feature also will let registered users design a “Picked for You” shelf tailored to their own interests from a menu of categories, including history, cooking and sports.